beskay/gas-guide/OPTIMIZATIONS.md

 **[⬆ back to top](#optimizations)**

-## Calldata over memory for external functions
+## Calldata instead of memory for external functions

 Calldata is cheaper than memory.
 If the input argument does not need to be modified, consider using calldata in external functions: